Good Cities, Better Lives

 Building the New Jerusalem: Five Challenges for Cities Part 1: Facing the Challenges 1.
 The First Challenge: Rebalancing Our Urban Economies 2.
 The Second Challenge: Building New HomesNot Enough New Homes 3.
 The Third Challenge: Linking People and PlacesLondon: From Classic Public Transport Metropolis to Mega-City Region 4.
 The Fourth Challenge: Living with Finite Resources 5.
 The Fifth Challenge: Fixing Broken Machinery Part 2: Learning From Model Cities: A Twenty-First-Century Grand Tour 6.
 Going on Tour 7.
 Boosting Economic Growth in Germany 8.
 Building Sustainable Suburbs in the Netherlands 9.
 France Uses Transport to Develop and Regenerate Cities 10.
 Conserving Resources in Scandinavia: Stockholm and Copenhagen–MalmöStockholm’s Planned Satellite Towns 11.
 Freiburg: The City That Did It All Part 3: Lessons from Europe 12.
 Learning the Lessons

-Sir Peter Hall is Bartlett Professor of Planning and Regeneration at University College London, and President of both the Town and Country Planning Association and the Regional Studies Association.
-He has produced over fifty books in his career and is internationally renowned for his studies on all aspects of cities and regions.
+Sir Peter Hall (1932 - 2014) was Bartlett Professor of Planning and Regeneration at University College London, and President of both the Town and Country Planning Association and the Regional Studies Association.
+He produced over fifty books in his career and is internationally renowned for his studies on all aspects of cities and regions.